yzengal/PrivacyComputingCourse/Lecture3_CRYPTO/README.md

 ## Examples

-In the following, we have provided three example codes for simulating the aforementioned application scenario.
+In the following, we have provided four example codes for simulating the aforementioned application scenario.

 ### Example 1: Caesar Cipher & Decipher